 Airbnb Laundry – Color Coding – Your Magic Weapon!

 This brings me on to my next point.
-It is essential that you color-code your washing: Meaning – double duvets have a blue ribbon sewn into them (for example), King Duvets have another color.
-I can remember numerous occasions when we first started that I would spend an hour+ per change-over just looking for the right-sized bed linen.
+It is essential that you color-code your washing: Meaning – double duvets have a blue ribbon sewn into them (for example), and King Duvets have another color.
+I can remember numerous occasions when we first started when I would spend an hour+ per change-over just looking for the right-sized bed linen.